most-effective-tactic-available/AI/README.md

 https://www.jailbreakchat.com/

 # AI Peer Review of information
 Leveraging multiple AI systems to review information offers additional validation, context, and helps narrow down key areas for further research.
 Employing diverse AI perspectives enhances the overall reliability and accuracy of the information.
+Consider using a mixture of github copilot, chatGPT, Bard, WatsonX, and other AI LLMs or coding systems.